NOAA-EMC/hpc-stack/.github/ISSUE_TEMPLATE/add_package_request.md

 **What applications at NOAA will be using this package or library?**
 A list of groups or applications which will use this pacakge or library.

+**Is there already a package or library in hpc-stack that provides this, or related, functionality?**
+List any other related pacakges already in hpc-stack, as far as you know.

 **Additional context**
 Add any other context or screenshots about the package or library here.